JingwenShi123/Talking-Clock-Team-5/README.md

 The slider at the bottom adjusts the speed at which the time is said.
 A setting of `1.5` will tell the time 1.5x faster than the default speech rate.

+## GDPR Compliance
+The audio files used were generated using TTS APIs.

+No consent forms were required for the collection of this data since there were no individuals recorded by us to generate this speech.
+The data used for the speaking clock therefore complies with GDPR regulations.